Updated: Feb 28

 Note: The video is a preface to our series responding to the current tension between police and the public in many cities across the nation.
 The goal of the series is to educate people (especially young people) on the their rights when interacting with the police.[i]

-The video and the article below are presented by Christian Attorney RL Johnson, a trial attorney with over a dozen years of juvenile law experience.
+The video and the article below are presented by Christian Attorney RL Johnson, a Christian trial attorney.

 In America, the three classes of crime are infraction; misdemeanor; and, felony.
 This article reviews them in order of severity.

 Here are the three classes of crime in the United States

 A felony is as a grave crime (such as murder or rape) for which the punishment may be forfeiture of property; imprisonment for more than a year; and/or, death in 28 states in the U.S.[ii]

 A state's penal or criminal code tells you whether a specific behavior is classified as a felony.
 Because felonies always include the possibility of imprisonment, a felony defendant is entitled to an attorney, a fair trial, and a trial by jury if demanded.

 The term misdemeanor comes from term demeanor, which means “behavior toward others” and has come to literally mean “bad behavior toward others.”

 Each state's criminal code specifies which outward conduct constitutes a misdemeanor.
 Common misdemeanors include possession of a controlled substance or drug without a prescription, minor theft, vandalism, perjury, prostitution, indecent exposure, trespassing, simple assault, resisting arrest, public intoxication, and DUI (Driving under the Influence).